Distal Radius Fracture (broken wrist)

 - You have broken a bone in your wrist

 - This is a very common break, and nearly all heal without requiring an operation

 What should I expect?

-- You will have been placed in a cast by ED staff - this is to help keep the bone in the correct place during healing
+- You will have been placed in a cast by Emergency Department (ED staff) - this is to help keep the bone in the correct place during healing

 - You will likely have a cast for approximately 6-8 weeks

 - Your wrist will be swollen and sore, and you may develop bruising and swelling in the fingers - this is normal

 What should I do?

 - Take simple pain relief (e.g. paracetamol and ibuprofen) as needed